Musophobia (How to Overcome Your Fear of Mice and Rats)

 mouse climbing onto countertop

-It’s entirely possible for someone with musophobia to gain an appreciation for (and even a love of) mice and rats.
-However, that doesn’t mean you want them living in your home – unless you buy one as a pet, of course.
+In fact, it’s entirely possible for someone with musophobia to gain an appreciation for (and even a love of) mice and rats.
+That doesn’t mean you want them living in your home – unless you buy one as a pet, of course.

 Mice and rats are very similar, and both can cause a lot of damage (often unintended) to your home if they come in uninvited.
 There’s a reason why mouse repellents are always in high demand.